UTEL-UIUC/gtfs_segments/paper/paper.md

 ## Calculating stop spacing summary statistics

 In discussions about stop spacings, it is common to report statistical metrics such as means and medians.
-These metrics help compare different agencies or track changes within an agency over time.
-At a network level, weighted mean and median values are provided, incorporating weights based on segments, routes, and traversals (as outlined by @devunuri2023bus), in addition to providing measures of standard deviation and various quantiles.
-At a route level, we provide average values for stop spacings, bus spacings, headways, speeds, number of buses in operation, route lengths and journey times across all routes.
+These metrics help compare spacings between different agencies or track changes within an agency over time.
+At a network level, weighted mean and median values are provided in addition to providing measures of standard deviation and quantiles.
+The following weightings (as outlined by @devunuri2023bus) are used:

+- Segment-weighted: All segments receive an equal weight.
+- Route-weighted: Segments are weighted by the number of routes that they are part of.
+- Traversal-weighted: Each segment is weighted by the number of times a bus traverses the segment in the schedule.

+At a route level, we provide average values for stop spacings, bus spacings, headways, speeds, number of buses in operation, route lengths and journey times for all routes.

 # Acknowledgments